 Just as a couple of degrees could mean the difference between staying inside or going for a walk, adjusting the temperature of your espresso – even by two or three-degree increments – can make or break your shot.

 So, I don’t want to understate the importance of digital PID temperature control on the Barista Pro.
 And if you’re wondering what PID stands for, it’s Proportional Integral Derivative.
-Geez, even typing that out is giving me flashbacks to Algebra – let’s just stick with its acronym.
+Geez, even typing that out is giving me flashbacks to Algebra I – let’s just stick with its abbreviation.

 Now, the Barista Pro isn’t the first Breville semi automatic to include digital PID control.
 Many of the manufacturer’s machines also have this feature.
 However, the Barista Pro offers more precise control than most.